About the Graduate Student Assistance Fund

 For purposes of accessing this fund, a qualifying event is one of three things:

-Childcare Expenses: A student with a GE appointment incurs expenses for care of a child aged 18 months or younger.
+- Childcare Expenses: A student with a GE appointment incurs expenses for care of a child during the first seven (7) years of the child's life or during the first seven (7) years following an adoption.
 (Note: only Graduate Employees may qualify for childcare assistance).
-Maximum award $575.
+Maximum award $700.
+This assistance may be used once per academic year per child.

 In order to be eligible to receive a Graduate Student Assistance Fund award, a student must be: